nhubbard/konf/README.md

     .from.json.resource("server.json")
 ```

-Then `config` will validate paths from both the properties file and the JSON resource.
-Furthermore, If you want to validate the properties file only, you can use:
+`config` will validate paths from both the properties file and the JSON resource.
+Furthermore, if you want to validate only one source file, you can use `enable` like so:

 ```kotlin
 config.from.enable(Feature.FAIL_ON_UNKNOWN_PATH).properties.file("/path/to/file")